scott-trinkle/portfolio-website/content/news/microct-paper/index.md

 to align the voxel grids so that we can fairly compare individual orientation estimates.

-With optical imaging, this registration task is challening since you are typically dealing with digital stacks of 2D images.
+With optical imaging, this registration task is challenging since you are typically dealing with digital stacks of 2D images.
 The massive advantage of using the whole-brain microCT data with the structure-tensor processing step is that the data is already in the same format as the MRI reconstruction, and the